-The majority of America’s small businesses use financing.
-Given the unpredictable nature of entrepreneurship, some of them, unfortunately, find themselves unable to fulfill their financial obligations.
-In some cases, they’re late on payments.
-Other times the payments are missed altogether.
+Being unable to make payments on a business loan is not a new phenomenon, and long before the pandemic, scores of hard-working business owners found themselves in situations where they couldn’t fulfill their financial obligations.
+In some cases, they were late on payments.
+Other times the payments were missed altogether.
 Some lenders are more tolerant of delinquency than others, but at a certain point, late and missed payments result in a default.

-1. Unsecured loans: This type of loan doesn’t require any type of collateral.
-Lenders are understandably reluctant to offer these loans, as they involve higher risk.
+This type of loan doesn’t require any type of collateral from the borrower in order to secure the funds (hence the name).
+Lenders are understandably reluctant to offer these loans as they involve higher risk.
 To compensate for this lack of collateral, unsecured loans usually have lower dollar amounts, higher interest rates, and shorter repayment terms.

 Additionally, lenders usually require you to make a personal guarantee to receive an unsecured loan.
 While this isn’t technically collateral, there’s a similar impact if you default on an unsecured loan.
 The lender will come after your personal assets to recoup the money involved with the financing.